 - Bake for 11-14 minutes.

-- Remove from oven (the cookies will appear soft) and place tray on a cooling rack.
+- Remove from oven (the cookies will appear soft) and place tray on a wire rack to cool.
 Allow to cool for 10 minutes.
-They will harden as they rest and cool.
+They will firm up as they rest and cool.

 Notes